 MYCRO. is a public outdoor microscope designed for the urban arena.
 Aiming to introduce the microcosmos to young children and empowering them to explore the world around them.

-I wanted to create an opportunity for children from a younger age to explore at will, any subject of their choosing and most importantly at high quality magnification and focus.
-I imagined a public microscope as part of a playground, outdoor and in every neighborhood.
+I wanted to create an opportunity for children from a younger age to explore any subject of their choosing, and most importantly, at high-quality magnification and focus.
+I imagined a public microscope as part of a playground, outdoor, and in every neighborhood.
 Available to any child who wanted to pick up a leaf or a stone and understand the world inside it.